 We like spontaneity just as much as the next person.
 There’s nothing more thrilling than a last minute getaway.
 But some trips require (and deserve!) more time to plan.
 Wildly popular, extremely exclusive, or difficult to get to destinations demand a little more forethought and expertise during the planning stages.
 Here are seven trips to book a year in advance – at least!

-One of Ker & Downey’s Africa specialists Sara Kramer just returned from a three-week trip to Tanzania and Rwanda where she trekked gorillas and got to know some of the locals.
+One of Ker & Downey’s Africa specialists Sara Kramer just returned from a three-week trip to Tanzania and Rwanda where she trekked mountain gorillas and got to know some of the locals.
 Here are her top ten things to do in Rwanda.
 Add them to your next journey!
-10. Visit the Iby’Iwacu Cultural Village and try your hand at making Sorghum flour.
+10. Visit Rwanda’s Iby’Iwacu Cultural Village and try your hand at making Sorghum flour.
 The Iby’lwacu Cultural Village was set up as a way to curb poaching and increase conservation efforts by providing a way for ex-poachers to make an income and support their families.
-A visit to the village offers a change […]
+A visit to the village offers a […]

 Sara, one of our Africa specialists, and her husband Robert just returned from a trip to Tanzania and Rwanda where they had the opportunity to trek gorillas in Volcanoes National Park.
 She recounts her experience below.
 The day started fairly early with breakfast and a warm cup of Rwandan Coffee.
 Depending on where you stay in the Volcanoes area the procedure for the morning departure will be a bit different but at Sabyinyo Silverback Lodge, we were fitted with gaiters and handed a snack to pack in our backpack before setting off to the Volcanoes Park Gate, a drive of […]